anywhichway/reasondb/README.md

 2) `ReasonBD.LocalStore` uses browser localStorage in Chrome and Firefox.
 Microsoft Edge just fails.
 In NodeJS the same API saves to disk with no quota limitations. `<nameOrPath>` is ignored in the browser.
 On NodeJS, it is a path relative to the execution context of NodeJS.

 3) `ReasonDB.LocalForageStore` is built on-top of IndexedDB.
 It is slow and not recommended unless you need to store a lot of data in the browser.
+In fact, using a remote `ReasonDB.RedisStore` is generally faster.
 Configuring with this store will fallback to `ReasonBD.LocalStore` on NodeJS.

 4) `ReasonDB.IronCacheStore` - Create your IronCache client before creating the database and pass it in as a property `ironCacheClient` in the options object, e.g. `{ironCacheClient: <theClient>}`. `<nameOrPath>` is ignored.
 No support is currently provided for addressing value expiration. ***Note:*** To limit package dependencies, `iron-cache` is a dev dependency not a package dependency.
 If you wish to use `iron-cache` you should make it part of your app package.
 Also, unit testing has occassional tests that fail due to timing interactions with the iron-cache server, i.e. key updates are not